Anti-social behaviour and breaches of contract

 Community Protection Notices

-- A Community Protection Notice (CPN) is aimed to prevent unreasonable behaviour that is having a negative impact on the local community’s quality of life.
-Any person aged 16 years or over can be issued with a notice, whether it is an individual or a business, and it will require the behaviour to stop and if necessary reasonable steps to be taken to ensure it is not repeated in the future.
+A Community Protection Notice (CPN) is aimed to prevent unreasonable behaviour having a negative impact on the local community’s quality of life.
+Any person aged 16 years or over can be issued with a notice, as an individual or a business, and it will require the behaviour to stop and, if necessary, reasonable steps are taken to ensure it does not happen in the future.

 Noise complaints